Condor-Performance-Modeling/cpm.riscv-isa-sim/README.md

-fork test
-remember to push 'origin master' in this repo
+This is a fork.
+Remember to 'push origin master' (not main), in this repo.

 Spike RISC-V ISA Simulator
 ============================